Welcome to the English Department at St Augustine's. Please follow the links on the left hand side to discover more about our 11-16 courses.

 English is a core subject, meaning that all students must study English in both Key Stage 3 and Key Stage 4, from Years 7 through to 11.

-The English team consists of Mrs Turner (Subject Leader currently on maternity leave), Mrs Stirrup (Acting Subject Leader, KS3 Co-ordinator) and Mrs Prescott (Acting KS3 Co-ordinator) The rest of the team consists of Mrs Paize (Assistant Headteacher), Mrs Evans (Acting Head of Year 7), Mrs Blemings, Miss Corrigan and Mrs Sadler (English HLTA).
+The English team consists of Mrs Turner (Subject Leader currently on maternity leave), Mrs Stirrup (Acting Subject Leader, KS3 Co-ordinator) and Mrs Prescott (Acting KS3 Co-ordinator) The rest of the team consists of Mrs Evans (Acting Head of Year 7), Mrs Blemings, Miss Corrigan, Mrs Sadler (English HLTA) and Mrs Allen.

 English is vital for communicating with others in school, in the community and in the wider world, and is fundamental to learning in all curriculum subjects.
 Whilst studying English, students develop skills in speaking, listening, reading and writing that they will need to participate in society and employment.
 Students learn to express themselves creatively and imaginatively and to communicate with others confidently and effectively.